tomMisson/workshop-hub/docs/helloHackersSociety.markdown

 ![hello hackers logo](https://hackquarantine.com/assets/img/partnered_socs/hellohackers.png)

 Currently helloHackers runs courses to non-STEM students and various talks from professionals in industry.
+To follow what helloHackers are up to, check out our [twitter 🐦](https://twitter.com/hellohackerssoc)

 Please find a list of the societies workshops created by me below: